TabassumMumu/API-testing-using-postman/README.md

 # API-testing-using-postman
-Test random API using Postman
+Test random API using Postman and create report in Newman